FSBalbuena/google-bing-search/README.md

 ## Update

 on Oct 2024 I started to update this legacy challenge app, in order to introduce more up to date tools.

-1. TypeScript
+(\*) -> The last working step

-   If you are wondering why typescript and not better tests?
+1. TypeScript (If you are wondering why typescript first and not better tests?)

 - Catch Errors sooner
 - Improve code quality
 - Auto-complete, and other editor supports.
 - Having typescript will allow me to write better code and tests in the future And...Writing tests right now with this code base, to update it later, is more like an Ego call for me and not the best decision for a project.
 If I had a project that needed to enhance coworkers contribution fast, I would go with typescript, then tests, then new features, and that Is what I plan to do.

+2. (\*) PropTypes: I will keep PropTypes around for now, later I would try to implement a babel pluging to compile my TS code to PropTypes in order to remove a package, and have less boilerplate code for a component.

+3. Tests: Introduce RTL

 ## Available Scripts